Border Patrol stunned as Biden goes to war with his own agents over false 'whipping' allegations

 "Since he’s made that comment, my phone has obviously blown up.
 People are beyond incensed right now," he said.

-Former acting Customs and Border Protection (CBP) Commissioner Mark Morgan told Fox that agents have been "condemned, careers ruined and reputations irreparably harmed, without any due process -- all to distract from the out of control catastrophic crisis at our southern border."
+Former acting Customs and Border Protection (CBP) Commissioner Mark Morgan told Fox News agents have been "condemned, careers ruined and reputations irreparably harmed, without any due process -- all to distract from the out of control catastrophic crisis at our southern border."

 BORDER PATROL UNION CHIEF SAYS BIDEN ADMIN USING ‘WHIP’ FUROR TO DEFLECT FROM HANDLING OF MIGRANT CRISIS

 "How will they get a fair impartial inquiry now when everyone in the chain of command all the way up to the president of the United States has already concluded they are already guilty of some form of atrocity?"
-Morgan, who is also a former Border Patrol chief, told Fox News in an interview.
+Morgan, also a former Border Patrol chief, told Fox News in an interview.

 "For the president to say that, he has become emotionally unhinged and caved to the woke cancel culture," he said.
 "The agents feel betrayed, stabbed in the back, demoralized."